makkus/frankentree/Readme.rst

 This is a little helper script to manage repositories that are composed of other git repositories.

 It's mostly useful for cases where you need to end up with a collection of git repositories in a folder, and don't care too much about making changes, or pushing changes back upstream.
 Although that is supported as well.
-But if you want to do that, you're probably better off doing things manually.
+But if you want to do that a lot, you're probably better off doing things manually.

 ``frankentree`` mostly follows the recommendation from `this blog-post <https://www.atlassian.com/blog/git/alternatives-to-git-submodule-git-subtree>`_.